Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs: Simulation and Results

-While BER and outage probability characterize the primary link, the stability of the reflected field at the passive tag is governed by the BCF.
-As derived in Lemma 1, the BC-TAS framework utilizes a field-flattening cost term to minimize the temporal peaks of the backscatter signal.

-To ensure statistical rigor, we performed $1,000$ Monte Carlo realizations for each antenna configuration ($N_t \in \{2, 4, 8, 16, 32\}$).
-Furthermore, to mitigate the impact of imperfect CSI and prevent erratic antenna switching, we integrated a scalar Kalman Filter to smooth the estimated channel gains before selection.
+The stability of the reflected field at the passive tag is governed by the BCF.
+As derived in Lemma~1, BC-TAS utilizes a field-flattening cost term to minimize temporal peaks.
+To ensure statistical rigor, we performed $1,000$ Monte Carlo trials per antenna configuration ($N_t \in \{2, \dots, 32\}$), integrating a scalar Kalman Filter to smooth channel gains and prevent noise-driven antenna switching.

-As illustrated in Fig. \ref{fig:bcf_monte_carlo}, the proposed BC-TAS (Kalman) model exhibits a superior downward trend in BCF compared to all baselines.
-At $N_t = 32$, BC-TAS achieves a BCF of $\approx 14.0$ dB, representing a $1.1$ dB improvement over the OES and a $2.5$ dB improvement over the industry-standard NBAS.
-The proposed BC-TAS (Kalman) achieves a monotonic reduction in signal peaks, outperforming OES and SOTA baselines.

-This gap is significant because OES \cite{SOTA_3_Exhaustive_Search}, while optimal for the primary receiver's BER, is "tag-blind" and selects antennas that create constructive interference peaks at the tag's location.
-In contrast, BC-TAS intelligently sacrifices marginal SNR gains to maintain a "flatter" reflected field.
-The inclusion of the Kalman filter is vital here; by providing a smoothed estimate of the channel state, it prevents the high BCF values associated with rapid, noise-driven antenna switching across adjacent subcarriers.
+As illustrated in Fig.~\ref{fig:bcf_monte_carlo}, BC-TAS (Kalman) exhibits a superior downward trend in BCF compared to all baselines.
+At $N_t = 32$, BC-TAS achieves a BCF of $\approx 14.0$~dB, a $1.1$~dB improvement over OES and $2.5$~dB over NBAS.
+While OES \cite{SOTA_3_Exhaustive_Search} is optimal for BER, it remains ``tag-blind,'' often selecting antennas that create constructive interference peaks at the tag.
+Conversely, BC-TAS intelligently sacrifices marginal primary SNR to maintain a flatter reflected field.
+The Kalman filter is vital here; by smoothing channel state estimates, it suppresses the high BCF values typically caused by erratic, noise-driven antenna switching across subcarriers.
+The 1.1~dB BCF advantage over OES confirms Lemma 1, demonstrating that selection diversity can be dual-purposed for link reliability and peak power suppression.
+Furthermore, the 1,000 Monte Carlo realizations confirm that this is a persistent statistical property of the BC-TAS heuristic rather than a transient benefit.